bola-de-gude-12/docs/Continia Document Capture/Business functionality/Documents and templates/Working with paper and PDF documents.md

 To access the document journal:

 1. Search ({{search}}) for and select **Document Categories**.
-1. Select the code of the relevant document category – in this case **PURCHASE** – to open the document journal.
+1. Click the code of the relevant document category – in this case **PURCHASE** – to open the document journal.

 The document journal consists of four main sections:

-**Document list (left-hand side):** This table lists all documents included in the selected journal.
+* **Document list (left-hand side)** - lists all documents included in the selected journal.
 For each document, the table provides you with information such as the document number, the vendor name, the template used, and the number of pages.
-In addition, the **OK** field indicates if all captured document values are valid and whether the individual document is ready to be registered.
+In addition, the **OK** field indicates if the document is valid and ready to be registered.

-**Document fields (left-hand side):** In this section, under **Document Header**, all fields that have been identified in the currently selected document are displayed along with their corresponding values.
+* **Document Header (left-hand side)** - lists all fields that have been identified in the currently selected document, along with their corresponding values.
 The list of fields is determined by the document template, and for each field Document Capture indicates if the value is considered to be valid according to the configuration of each template field.

    > [!NOTE]
    > For a document to be registered, all document header fields must have check marks in the **OK** column.
 When all document header fields are OK, the document as a whole is also marked as OK in the document list.
    >
    > Note that **No.** is mandatory for document registration and often has to be entered manually, as it can’t be captured in imported documents.
-The field is closely related to the **Type** field immediately above it, which allows you to select the type of account you want to use for the document.
+This field is closely related to the **Type** field above, which determines the account type for the document.
 If you select no account type, **No.** defaults to G/L accounts.

-**Comments (left-hand side):** This section displays comments related to the selected document.
-There are three different types of comments: **Information**, **Warning**, and **Error**.
-To learn more, see [Configuring Comment Types and Importance](Configuring comment types and importance.md).
+* **Comments (left-hand side)** - displays comments related to the selected document.
+The three different types of comments are **Information**, **Warning**, and **Error**.
+To learn more, see [Configuring comment types and importance](@DC-72).

-**Document viewer (right-hand side):** The image on the right shows a visual representation of the actual scanned document (either PDF or XML) after it has been OCR-processed.
+* **Document viewer (right-hand side)** - shows a visual representation of the actual scanned document (a PDF or XML) after it has been OCR-processed.
 For more information, see [The document viewer](#the-document-viewer) below.

+   >[!TIP]
+   >If you don't see the document viewer, click the information icon in the top right corner of the action bar.

 ## The document viewer

-As mentioned above, the document viewer displays PDF or XML documents that have been scanned, imported, and OCR-processed by Document Capture.
+The document viewer displays PDF or XML documents that have been scanned, imported, and OCR-processed by Document Capture.
 For PDF documents, the document image is interactive, meaning that you can manually select text anywhere in the image to capture it as a value associated with a certain field.
-To learn more, see [Capturing Fields in a Document](@DC-110).
+To learn more, see [Capturing fields in a document](@DC-110).

 > [!NOTE]
 > During the OCR-processing of a document, a visual representation of the document is created for display purposes, which may result in fewer colors and a lower resolution than the original document.
 This is done to optimize performance and usability for you when you work with the document in Business Central.
 What you see in the document viewer is the OCR-processed version of the document – not the original document, which may look slightly different.
 The actual OCR and recognition process is still performed on the original document at the highest level of detail.
-To learn more, see [OCR-Processing a Document](OCR-processing a document.md).
+To learn more, see [OCR-processing a document](@DC-145).

 The upper-left corner of the document viewer features a dropdown menu that allows you to view or download any files that have been attached to the document you're currently processing.
 The dropdown menu is also available for all other pages that include the document viewer, except for the **Documents (UIC)** page, as no documents displayed on this page have been processed yet.

 Most of the attachments listed in the menu can be viewed in the user interface, but some can't (such as .xlsx and .docx files).
 These can be downloaded straight from the menu, though.
 The attachments are grouped as follows:

-* **Original** – the main document that was imported into Document Capture
+* **Original** - the main document that was imported into Document Capture
-* **Related Documents** (OIOUBL/OIOUTS)
+* **Related documents** (OIOUBL/OIOUTS)
 * **Attachments** (.bmp, .jpeg, .jpg, .pdf, .png, .tif, and .tiff)
-* **XML Attachments** (.bmp, .jpeg, .jpg, .pdf, .png, .tif, and .tiff)
+* **XML attachments** (.bmp, .jpeg, .jpg, .pdf, .png, .tif, and .tiff)
-* **Downloadable Attachments** (all other file types)
+* **Downloadable attachments** (all other file types)

 If you're viewing an XML document that has an embedded PDF file, you can have this PDF file displayed in the document viewer instead of the original XML.
-This has to be [set up for the relevant XML master template](@DC-144) first though.
+This must first be [configured in the relevant XML master template](@DC-144).
 If a file in any other format than PDF has been embedded in the imported XML, it's not displayed by default.
 In such cases, the document viewer displays the original XML instead.

 Note that you can resize the document viewer by dragging the vertical handle on the left side of the document viewer FactBox.
 This also applies to all other pages that include the document viewer (such as **Purchase Invoice**, **Sales Order**, **Vendor Ledger Entries**, **General Journals**, and **General Ledger Entries**).

 ## Changing a document’s associated vendor
 By default, Document Capture links all documents to existing records in Business Central.
 Purchase documents are linked to vendors, meaning that each purchase document is linked to one specific vendor.
 In the document journal, some of the first columns of the document list – the columns **Vendor** and **Name** – show the number and the name of the vendor that each document is linked to.
 When importing documents, Document Capture identifies the vendor automatically based on different parameters.
-For more information on these parameters, see [Finding the Document Source and Template](Finding the document source and template.md).
+For more information on these parameters, see [Finding the document source and template](@DC-109).

-In the event that Document Capture doesn’t manage to identify a vendor, or in case you’d like to change the identified vendor, you can assign a new vendor from the document journal.
+In the event that Document Capture doesn’t manage to identify a vendor, or if you’d like to change the identified vendor, you can assign a new vendor from the document journal.
 To do this:

 1. Search ({{search}}) for and select **Document Categories**.
-1. Select the code of the relevant document category – in this case **PURCHASE** – to open the document journal.
+1. Click the code of the relevant document category – in this case **PURCHASE** – to open the document journal.
 1. In the document list, go to the line of the imported document whose vendor you want to change, and select the **Vendor** field.
-Then select the three dots that appear in order to open the **Vendors** window.
+Then click the three dots that appear in order to open the **Vendors** window.
 1. Choose the vendor that you want to assign by selecting the relevant number in the **No.** column.

 > [!NOTE]
 > You can also set up search texts to help Document Capture identify the correct vendor.
-To learn more, see [Finding the Document Source and Template](/Continia Document Capture/Business functionality/Documents and templates/Finding the document source and template.md).
+To learn more, see [Finding the document source and template](@DC-109).

+## Assigning document to users

+Lorem ipsum dolor sit amet.

+### To assign a specific document to a user

+1. Search ({{search}}) for and select **Document Categories**.
+2. Click the code of the relevant document category – in this case **PURCHASE** – to open the document journal.
+3. Select the desired document and, under the **Assigned to User ID** column, select the desired user ID.

+### To assign all documents from a specific vendor to a user

+1. Search ({{search}}) for and select **Document Categories**.
+2. Click the code of the relevant document category – in this case **PURCHASE** – to open the document journal.
+3. Select the desired document and click **Template** > **Template Card**.
+4. On the **General** FastTab, select the desired user ID in the **Assigned to User ID** field.

+>[!NOTE]
+>Assignments made via error comments take priority over this setting.
+For more information, see [To configure comments for all templates in a company](@DC-72).

 ## Changing a document’s category

 To change the category of a document from the document journal:

 1. Search ({{search}}) for and select **Document Categories**.
-1. Select the code of the relevant document category – in this case **PURCHASE** – to open the document journal.
+1. Click the code of the relevant document category – in this case **PURCHASE** – to open the document journal.
 3. On the action bar, click **Document** > **Change Category** to open the list of categories.
 You can then move the document(s) to the desired category, which also results in an automatic field recognition.

 Note that it's only possible to change the category of documents with the status open – that is, no rejected or registered documents.
 Additionally, it only works for PDFs.